How to Run Faster: 5 Tips For Improving Speed

-There's not a runner on earth who shouldn’t want to run faster.
-Whether you are gunning for a 10k PB, looking to wipe the smile off John from Accounts’ face on the lunchtime run or to just get the whole running thing over with quicker, you should spend some time working on speed.
+There's not a runner on earth who doesn’t want to run faster.
+From those gunning for a 10k PB, to those looking to wipe the smile off John from Accounts’ face, and those who are just trying get the whole damn thing over with- we all could do with being a bit faster!

 All elite level runners from 5k to the Marathon will touch on basic speed in their training.
 It is more specific that just running intervals, you need to practise running fast, really fast!
 Be ready to embrace the lactic burn.